classiebit/anofie-docs/resources/docs/1.0/demo-accounts.md

 Demo accounts have got `demo data` to easily showcase all the features of Anofie.

 <br>
-1. We refresh the database everyday.
+1. We refresh the database every day.
 2. While in demo mode, there are no restrictions except -

     - Deleting or Disabling user account.